microsoft/LightGBM/docs/Parameters.rst

       -  tree splits are chosen in the usual way, but the model at each leaf is linear instead of constant

       -  the linear model at each leaf includes all the numerical features in that leaf's branch

+      -  the first tree has constant leaf values

       -  categorical features are used for splits as normal but are not used in the linear models